 The same lesson in a Cessna 172 would cost $412.50 (billed at $150/hr for the aircraft).

 Do you offer payment plans or financing?

 At Holladay Aviation, full payment for each lesson required at the conclusion of each lesson.
 No pre-payment is required, but we do offer a 5 percent bonus credit on all cash or check payments of $1,000 or more.

 Financing your flight training may be possible.
 For more information see:

 Students of all ages are encouraged to apply for one or more of the many flight training scholarships that are available each year through various organizations, including the Aircraft Owners and Pilots Association (AOPA).

 Here’s a link with information about other scholarships that might be available.

 Do I need an iPad?
 Which one?

-While an iPad or tablet isn’t required by our flight school and certainly not required by the FAA, from a practical standpoint it is a functional necessity.
-So much of what we do both on the ground and in flight is facilitated by quick access to digital information, and the app of choice for providing this information is ForeFlight.
+While an iPad or tablet isn’t required by our flight school or by the FAA, from a practical standpoint it is a functional necessity.
+So much of what we do both on the ground and in flight is facilitated by quick access to digital information, and the app of choice for providing this information is ForeFlight on an iPad.
 Click here for guidance on selecting a device to run ForeFlight.